New Timekeeping System

 How does the program help students?

 The program would benefit the students by allowing them to attend class at a time that is convenient for them, while also allowing them to complete their program of study within a shorter, more manageable period of time.
-Ultimately, it is an initiative to provide our community with access to education and our students with program completion opportunities that will allow them to become productive, full-time members of the local workforce in a time frame that best meets their needs.
+Ultimately, it's an initiative to provide the community with access to education and students with program completion opportunities that will allow them to become productive, full-time members of the local workforce in a time frame that best meets their needs.

 What is the impact of the program on faculty?

-So far as we are aware, there will be no impacts on faculty as a result of this program.
+So far as LCCC is aware, there will be no impacts on faculty as a result of this program.
 As previously mentioned, these courses are being covered with current faculty using existing courses.
 Deans were asked to identify and speak with faculty members who would be willing to teach and cover these courses.
 However, the program is open to any faculty willing to participate.

 What expectations are there to add additional coursework and/or programs to a Fast Track offering?

-The expectation is to always look for ways to better serve our students and community; therefore, we should continuously evaluate our programs to make sure we are meeting the needs of those we serve.
-As we move forward, the deans and the VP of Academic Affairs will have conversations with the different departments to identify potential programs that faculty would like to pilot in this format.
+The expectation is to always look for ways to better serve the students and community; therefore, LCCC should continuously evaluate its programs to make sure it's meeting the needs of those the college serves.
+As LCCC moves forward, the deans and the VP of Academic Affairs will have conversations with the different departments to identify potential programs that faculty would like to pilot in this format.
 Additional discussion with the faculty is required.

 2013-2014 Financial Aid Update